wangandxiaoni/learngit/readme.txt

-git is a version control system£¡ git is free software!
+git is a diatributed version control system£¡ git is free software istributed under the GPL.!